AwrenNuit/solo-spike-aws-s3/README.md

 - 'npm run server' starts the server
 - 'npm run client' starts the client

-Thanks to faculty and students at Prime Digital Academy for helping me troubleshoot this.
+Thanks to the faculty and students at Prime Digital Academy for helping me troubleshoot this.

 With questions or concerns, email me at awren.nuit@gmail.com